Speech-Language Pathologist, Clinic Director

 - Lidcombe Program of Early Stuttering Intervention (training with Lidcombe founders at the University of Sydney and at the Montreal Fluency Centre)

 - Hanen More than Words - Communication and Social Skills in Children with Autism Spectrum Disorder

 Kindrey lives with her husband and daughter in Orangeville.
-She volunteers on the Parent Council of her daughter’s school and enjoys travelling, playing with the iPad, going to “book club” and teaching her new dog some old tricks!
+She enjoys travelling, technology, going to “book club” and teaching her new dog some old tricks!